 Now that you’ve completed your degree and are about to graduate, what would be your advice to anyone this year applying through Clearing?

-My advice to anyone applying through Clearing this year would be don’t worry too much.
+My advice to anyone applying through Clearing this year would be to not worry too much.
 Just take a deep breath and dive right in – as long as it’s a course that interests you.
 All the module details for the courses are on the university website, so make sure you look through them and if you can see yourself enjoying it, do it.

 And remember having a particular degree doesn’t mean there’s only one path for you.
-There’s a lot of different ways to end up with the future you want.
+There are a lot of different ways to end up with the future you want.
 If you’re unsure right now about which path to take, the Careers team can help you refine your choices during your studies.
 I think what really matters is that you enjoy what you study.
 As long as you apply for something that you are going to be happy with, do it.
 And do it before you psych yourself out!